Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Added - General: support controlling Kinovea from external applications using WM_COPYDATA messages.
     Added - Capture: support for Baumer cameras.
     Added - Capture: button to arm and disarm the audio trigger in the capture screen.
-    Added - Capture: capture screens monitor the last exported KVA and reload it automatically when modified.
+    Added - Capture: quiet period during which the audio trigger is deactivated.
     Improved - General: reorganized the save menu in "Save", "Save as…" and "Export video".
     Improved - General: save and restore the main window position and state.
     Improved - General: support customization of the path to the default KVA for capture and playback.